camdoherty/whisper-ptt-v1/Project_Next_Steps.md

-# Whisper PTT - Recommended Next Steps
+# Whisper PTT - Next Steps

 This document outlines the recommended next steps for improving the `whisper-ptt-v1` project, focusing on stability, functionality, and user experience.